 // CHURCH SERVICES

 You mean that the gifts of the Holy Spirit can operate in Church without it being weird?
 Yes!
 First, if it’s going to be genuine than it can’t be forced.
 You don’t want to force two prophetic words and a healing every service, yet we do want to stir a “desire” for it like Paul encourages us to do.
 As we’re sensitive to it, we can respond and move as the Spirit leads us.
 We create flow of service, we have a plan but create space to hear from God.
-A great example was a couple Sunday’s ago, before David Chiddick (our C3 North Campus Pastor) started his message, he paused and said, “before I get into my message, I believe that God wants to speak to this lady for a moment.”
+A great example was a couple Sunday’s ago, before one of our campus pastors started his message, he paused and said, “before I get into my message, I believe that God wants to speak to this lady for a moment.”
 Then he gently gets the attention of the women a few rows back on the left side, and while she’s in her seat just begins to share a prophetic word with her.
 (He didn’t use any of the “thees or thous”) She begins to cry because the word is right on for her season.
 After the word had been given to her, we applauded what God was doing and then he moved into his message.
 Incredibly powerful, but amazingly natural.
 There’s something powerful that takes place in the room after we all experience a word from The Holy Spirit; people are encouraged and faith is built.
 We’ll also frequently bring forward to respond for ministry at the altar.